apache/hudi/website/docs/quick-start-guide.md

 <TabItem value="python">

 #### Code overview
-Physically removing any trace of the record from the table. <br/>
-I.E. Delete records for the HoodieKeys passed in.<br/><br/>
+Hard deletes physically remove any trace of the record from the table.
+For example, this deletes records for the HoodieKeys passed in.<br/><br/>

 :::note
 Only `Append` mode is supported for delete operation.